seatable/seatable-plugin-template/README.md

     this.resetData();
   }

-  // 说明: 模版函数，无需改动
-  onDTableConnect = () => {
+  // Explanation: template function, no need to change onDTableConnect = () => {
     this.resetData();
   }

-  // 说明: 模版函数，无需改动
-  onDTableChanged = () => {
+  // Explanation: template function, no need to change onDTableChanged = () => {
     this.resetData();
   }

-  // 说明: 依据需求，更新显示数据
-  resetData = () => {
+  // Explanation: Update display data according to requirements resetData = () => {
     this.setState({
       isLoading: false,